J. Richard Bass School of the Laity

 SCHOOL OF THE LAITY COMMITTEE

-Ella Kent, Chair (Saint Simons)
+Ella Kent, Chair (St. Simons)

 Marty Susie, Director of Mission & Program Advancement